On the unsteady dynamics of partially shrouded compressible jets: Experimental Methodology

 \subsection{Dynamic measurements}

 Steady and unsteady sensors are mounted on the ramp-wall to monitor the flow separation and the associated flow oscillations.
 The location of those sensors between different runs are marked in Figures \ref{fig:schematic}, and \ref{fig:sch_oil_pre}.
-A 16-channel pressure scanner (Pressure Systems, Inc., Model-9016) is used to grab steady-state pressure data throughout 1 s at $f_s$=50 Hz.
-Unsteady pressure data is obtained using a fast-responding dynamic sensor (PCB, Model-113B24) for a period of 1 s at $f_s$=100 kHz.
-Flat-frequency (20 to 16000 Hz) fast-responding array-microphones (PCB: Model-130A24) are used to measure the acoustic disturbances at a radius of $r=45L$ from the origin (see Figure \ref{fig:schematic}) at different angle ($\phi=45^\circ,90^\circ,$ and $135^\circ$) along the longitudinal plane ($xz$-plane) to the jet flow.
+A 16-channel pressure scanner (Pressure Systems, Inc., Model-9016) is used to grab steady-state pressure data for a duration of 1 s at $f_s$=50 Hz.
+Unsteady pressure data is obtained using a fast-responding dynamic sensor (PCB\textsuperscript{\textregistered}, Model-113B24) for a period of 1 s at $f_s$=100 kHz.
+Hence, the spectral resolution and range is 1 Hz and 0-50 kHz.

+Flat-frequency (20 to 16000 Hz) fast-responding array-microphones (PCB\textsuperscript{\textregistered}, Model-130A24) are used to measure the acoustic disturbances at a radius of $r=45L$ from the origin (see Figure \ref{fig:schematic}) at different angle ($\phi=45^\circ,90^\circ,$ and $135^\circ$) along the longitudinal plane ($xz$-plane) to the jet flow.
+The microphone samples data at $f_s=$0.4 MHz and the data is stored for a period of 2 s.
+Hence, the spectral resolution and range is 0.5 Hz and 0-0.2 MHz.
 A data acquisition card (NI-USB-6356) is used as an interface between the sensors and computers.
+A reference pressure of 20 $\mu$Pa is used for normalizing the premultiplied power spectra from the unsteady pressure and microphone measurements.